If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 Often, these emotional changes are unconscious, so while you should ask him about it, it’s common that he’ll be unaware.

 If he’s always been emotionally distant since you’ve known him, the chances are that the problem goes way back to his childhood or a traumatic event that happened before you met.

-Relationship counsellors are trained to ask questions that can help explore your partner’s subsconsious and discover the cause of his distant behaviour.
+Relationship counselors are trained to ask questions that can help explore your partner’s subconscious and discover the cause of his distant behavior.